WalkEase/walkease/README.md

 Next, you must install all required dependencies

+There is currently a known issue with Expo where it doesn't work with the latest node version so if you're having any trouble try and downgrade to v16.0.0

 - `'npm i'` (this may take a while the first time)

 <br> Useful scripts (also found in 'package.json'):